 Hiking is one of the all-time best date activities.
 Best of all, it’s easy to include the dogs!
 Load your daypack with snacks and plenty of water, and hit the trail.

-If it’s too snowy for hiking in February where you live, try an indoor climbing gym, instead.
+If it’s too snowy for hiking where you live, try an indoor climbing gym, instead.
 Call ahead to see if they’re dog-friendly.
 If not, you can always take the dog for a stroll post-climb!

 5. Visit the Dog Park

 I know what you’re thinking: what’s romantic about the dog park?
 For those of us who hit the dog park every day, it might not seem that special.
 But for dog lovers who don’t have a dog of their own, the dog park is a perfect date activity.
 Pick up some coffee or hot cocoa on the way, and cuddle up on a park bench to watch the pups romp.

 6. Movie Night